espanol

 Have You Consulted a Lemon Law Attorney?

+Winning a lemon law claim against a “Goliath” like an auto manufacturer requires skill, persistence, knowledge, and checking all the right boxes, legally speaking.
+This is why you have nothing to lose by consulting an experienced lemon law attorney.
 Remember, you pay nothing if your lawyer can’t win your case, and the auto manufacturer is responsible for their fees if you win.
 If, after reading this article, you are still not sure whether the lemon law applies to your vehicle or not, just make a few phone calls to local lemon law attorneys and see what they say.
+A lemon law attorney can help you in these areas:

 • Properly record and document correspondences and conversations with the dealer or manufacturer-not all communication can be used as evidence unless it is handled properly